schoolproject2132132/For_Web_data_collection/README.md

 * SSL/TLS security details
 * Subdomains
 * Public information leaks
-* Directory bruteforce findings
+* Directory brute-force findings
 * Archived links and much more

-All findings are compiled into a well-organized report in a `.txt` file.
+All findings are compiled into a well-organised report in a .txt file.

 ---